JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/configuringJTM_in_wdls.rst

   <details>
   <summary><a>Example of requesting high-mem nodes from JGI</a></summary>

-  Using 256G memory machines on lr3.
-Just by having a memory setting larger than 64G, you will be sent to the jgi partition with 256G nodes.
+  For 256G memory machines on lr3 you just need to specify memory larger than 64G, and you will be sent to the jgi partition with 256G nodes.

   <br>